restful-ws/restful-ws.github.io/rest/understanding-rest.md

 day-to-day services, the Web and REST provide the platform.
-The designers of Web-based solutions, in particular those claiming to provide "REST APIs", often unkowningly misrepresent their work product.
+The designers of Web-based solutions, in particular those claiming to provide "REST APIs", often unknowingly misrepresent their work product.
 They produce work that may better be described as Resource-Oriented Service Integration,